steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 | [parseint](https://docs.rs/parse_int) | Nice string to integer conversion |

 What about a [parsing library](https://lib.rs/parsing)?
-The tl;dr is that Brink uses a hand written recursive descent parser with precedence climbing for sane expressions.
+I wanted to use one, but the end result of my travails is that Brink uses a hand written recursive descent parser with precedence climbing.
 More on this later.

 At the start of the project, I wanted (still do!) the following:
 * To describe Brink's language using [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)